bowtiedchukar/bowtiedchukar-blog/content/blog/ten-steps-to-create-a-bowtied-animal/index.md

 Set up two-factor authentication (2FA) with Authy, Namecheap instructions [here](https://www.namecheap.com/support/knowledgebase/article.aspx/10073/45/how-can-i-use-the-totp-method-for-twofactor-authentication/).

 *[Steps 6-10 will guide you through creating your blog using the static site generator [Gatsby](https://www.gatsbyjs.com/) and deploying on [Netlify](https://www.netlify.com).
-For a more simple solution, use [Substack](https://substack.com/) or [Wordpress](https://wordpress.com/create-blog/).
-If you choose these options, you can skip down to writing your first blog post in step 10.]*
+For a more simple solution, use [Substack](https://substack.com/) or [Wordpress](https://wordpress.com/create-blog/). **BowTied Opossum has an excellent [WordPress guide](https://bowtiedopossum.com/the-basics-of-your-first-website/) if you go with that option.**  If you choose these options, you can skip down to writing your first blog post in step 10.]*

 ### 6. Create BowTied Github account